 This procedure identifies potential focus areas for the study and obtains a random sample of the most extreme areas, a strategy we used to guarantee environmental diversity.

 This protocol is slightly different from others as it focuses on a procedure rather than a formula or a definition.
+It was only used in the TCWS study.

 2. Basic Procedure

 This procedure: